cswanson310/mongo/src/mongo/db/query/README.md

 OperationContext is generally accessible throughout the codebase, and serves as a place to hang these operation-specific settings.

-Here we may also take any relevant locks for the operation.
-We usually use some helper like "AutoGetCollectionForReadCommand" which will do a bit more than just take the lock, it will also ensure things are set up properly for our read concern semantics and will set some debug and diagnostic info which will show up in one or all of '$currentOp', the logs and system.profile collection, the output of the 'top' command, '$collStats', and possibly some others.
+Also early in the command implementation we may also take any relevant locks for the operation.
+We usually use some helper like "AutoGetCollectionForReadCommand" which will do a bit more than just take the lock.
+For example, it will also ensure things are set up properly for our read concern semantics and will set some debug and diagnostic info which will show up in one or all of '$currentOp', the logs and system.profile collection, the output of the 'top' command, '$collStats', and possibly some others.

+Once we have obtained a lock we can safely get access to the collection's default collation, which will help us construct an ExpressionContext.

+An "ExpressionContext" can be thought of as the query system's version of the OperationContext.
+Please try your hardest to ignore the name, it is a legacy name and not particularly helpful or descriptive.
+Once upon a time it was used just for parsing expressions, but it has since broadened scope and perhaps "QueryContext" or something like that would be a better name.
+This object stores state that may be useful to access throughout the lifespan of a query, but is probably not relevant to any other operations.
+This includes things like the collation, a time zone database, and various random booleans and state.
+It is expected to make an ExpressionContext before parsing the query language aspects of the request.
+The most obvious reason this is required is that the ExpressionContext holds parsing state like the variable resolution tracking and the maximum sub-pipeline depth reached so far.

 #### Authorization checking